Science and Industry Museum SEG Manchester

 An outstanding new public space for London run by a community enterprise.

-Maidenhead The Landing - HUB Group
+One Maidenhead - The Landing - HUB Group

 Mountview Academy of Theatre Arts